12 Things You Need to Know About Your Nest Thermostat

-A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — saving you money in the process.
+A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.

-That’s why more people are looking to add devices like a Nest to their HVAC system.
-If you want to put in a Nest for your own home, get in touch with an expert for smart thermostat installation in Magnolia.
+That’s why more people are looking to add devices like a Nest to their homes.
+If you're interested in trying a Nest yourself, get in touch with an expert for smart thermostat installation in Magnolia.

-From auto scheduling to energy efficiency monitoring, Nest is designed to make securing your sense of comfort effortless.
+From auto scheduling to monitoring your home’s energy efficiency, Nest helps make securing your sense of comfort effortless.

-• Reset: A reset erases some or all of your settings.
-People normally only use a reset when they’re moving to a new home and bringing the thermostat with them, or if they're moving out and prefer to erase their personal information from the Nest before leaving it behind for the next resident.
+• Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
+People normally only use a reset as they're moving into a new house and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it for the next homeowner.

-To reset, it helps to record existing temperature settings so they're still available if you forget or erase them.
-Next, locate Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+To reset, it doesn't hurt to write down current temperature settings so you have them if they get erased.
+Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-• Restart: Shuts your Nest down and starts it back up while remembering your settings.
-Another way to restart is to press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.
+• Restart: Shuts your Nest down before rebooting it with your settings.
+Another method is to press the outside of the Nest and hold it there until it turns black, and then pull your hand away.

-• Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if you've connected it to your Nest.
-With this option, you’ll need to create a new schedule or wait until the Nest learns your schedule.
+• Schedule: This reset setting clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
+If you choose this, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi